 Syncrude participates in a number of industry associations committed to responsible development of Canada’s natural resources, and improving both performance and transparency.
 These include:

-Mining Association of Canada
+Mining Association of Canada – Towards Sustainable Mining

 As a member of the Mining Association of Canada (MAC), Syncrude participates in the Towards Sustainable Mining (TSM) initiative.
 TSM is a set of guiding principles and performance indicators that govern key activities of companies in the mining and mineral-processing industry.
 Developed in collaboration with communities of interest and key stakeholders, these principles are mandated across MAC members and are reflected throughout Syncrude’s management systems.

-A senior Syncrude executive is actively engaged on the TSM Communities of Interest (COI) Advisory Panel, which is comprised of representatives from Indigenous, environmental and social NGOs, labour and financial organizations, and industry.
+In addition, a senior Syncrude executive is actively engaged on the TSM Communities of Interest (COI) Advisory Panel, which is comprised of representatives from Indigenous, environmental and social NGOs, labour and financial organizations, and industry.
 The COI panel provides a forum for all parties to discuss mutual issues of concern and to provide guidance and feedback on the TSM program.

 CANADIAN COUNCIL FOR ABORIGINAL BUSINESS – PROGRESSIVE ABORIGINAL RELATIONS